Fulltone OCD-Ge Obsessive Compulsive Drive Pedal Review

 Guitarists generally have a lust for vintage gear.
 This is the case with vintage instruments or “New Old Stock” when it comes to effects.
 This “new” version of the OCD actually has new old stock germanium diodes.
 Fulltone were lucky enough to score a cache of these old and usually expensive parts and put them to good use – in their pedals!

 This new version of the OCD is a limited edition variation to the regular OCD.
 These hard to find Germanium diodes give the sense of a more organic tube-like feel.
 Many people are commenting that the new version of the OCD feels like it has more “tube sag” than the prior version.

-Another advantage of the new OCD is the enhanced single note clarity and extended sustain.
+Another advantage of the new OCD is the enhanced single-note clarity and extended sustain.
 Metallic Teal is the new white.
-This limited-edition pedal features a really eye-catching design that you’ll either like or won’t.
+This limited-edition pedal features an eye-catching design that you’ll either like or won’t.
 I think it looks really cool.

 How does the OCD-Ge compare with the original Fulltone OCD?